 Two indigenous Emishi paying homage to Prince Shotoku (From Wikipedia.
 A sketch made in 1069)

-The Mononobe and Nakatomi succeeded in spreading hostility against Buddhism when, following the arrival of a Buddhist statue, disease spread among the Japanese.
-The epidemic was spoken of as a sign of the anger of the Shinto gods.
-The Soga temple at the palace was burned down.
+Following the arrival of a Buddhist statue, disease spread among the Japanese, and the Mononobe and Nakatomi spread hostility against Buddhism, claiming that the epidemic was a sign of the anger of the Shinto gods.
+The Soga's temple at the palace was burned down.
 But this was followed by the epidemic becoming worse, which was taken as a sign of the anger and power of the Buddha.

-The Soga were allowed to maintain their adherence to Buddhism, and a few Buddhist monks arrrived from Korea, adding to a small Buddhist community at the capital.
-The new emperor, Yomei, who had taken power during the conflict and pestilence, was impressed by Buddhism and accepted it, but he died in 587, after only a year on the throne.
+The Soga were allowed to maintain their adherence to Buddhism, and a few Buddhist monks arrived from Korea, adding to a small Buddhist community at the capital.
+The new emperor, Yomei, who had taken power during the conflict and pestilence, was impressed by Buddhism and accepted it, but he died in 587 after only a year on the throne.
 That year, the Soga clan fought a civil war against the Mononobe and Nakatomi over who should succeed Yomei.
 The Soga won, and the head of the Soga family, Umako, made his nephew, Sujun, emperor.

-The Nakatomi family continued to serve as the state's Shinto high priest.
-The Nakatomi were forced to tolerate Buddhism, and Shinto continued to be a part of official state functions.
-Buddhist doctrine and Shinto began influencing each other.
+Shinto continued to be a part of official state functions, and the Nakatomi family leader continued to serve as the Shinto high priest.
+The cultural diffusion common in the world occurred in Japan as Buddhist doctrine and Shinto began influencing each other.
 The Buddha, represented by the statue at Nara, became identified with the Sun Goddess of Shinto worship, and Buddhist ceremonies were woven into traditional court ritual.

-Copyright © 2009-2013 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.